The MOSAIC program has three K99/R00 FOAs:

 The summary statements for MOSAIC applications will be made available to the Advisory Councils of participating Institutes and Centers in the same way as for other applications.

 Participating IC will notify applicants when to submit Just-in-Time information.
-This information will be requested for all applications under consideration for funding, but the request is not meant to imply anything about the probability of an award.
+This information will be requested for all applications under consideration for funding, but the request is not meant to imply a guarantee of funding the application.

 Each IC will make funding decisions consistent with their priorities and missions.

-No. Nonprofits Other Than Institutions of Higher Education and For-Profit Organizations are eligible to apply.
+No. Nonprofits Other Than Institutions of Higher Education are eligible to apply.

 Applications are encouraged from organizations (1) composed of biomedical researchers (e.g., scientific societies) with a membership of scientists conducting research within the mission(s) of one or more of the participating NIH institutes or centers, including members with active research project grants from these ICs (see